ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 The following VoT values SHALL be supported to represent authentication assurance levels when employing **[VoT]**.
 These are carried in the `vot` claim of an ID Token:

 - `CL1`: This is Credential Level CL1 [defined](https://www.dta.gov.au/our-projects/digital-identity/join-identity-federation/accreditation-and-onboarding/trusted-digital-identity-framework) by the **[TDIF]** Authentication Credential Requirements specification.
-   - This is equivalent to LoA 2.

 - `CL2`: This is Credential Level CL2 [defined](https://www.dta.gov.au/our-projects/digital-identity/join-identity-federation/accreditation-and-onboarding/trusted-digital-identity-framework) by the **[TDIF]** Authentication Credential Requirements specification.

-   - This is equivalent to LoA 3.
+*READ* operations SHALL only be allowed where __at least__ A `CL1` has been provided.

+*WRITE* operations SHALL only be allowed where __at least__ A `CL2` has been provided.

 <aside class="information">
 The Trustmark URI is yet to be defined.